Ahmed-Walid-Badr/Problem-Solving/README.md

   * **language:** C++
   * **Technique Level:** Easy
   * **Key Takeaway:** Expressions with Values
   * **Explanation:** A variable isn't the only thing that has a value, but also expressions do have.
-Expressions evaluate to values (e.g. x=5 as an expression evaluates to 5 then x=x-3 evaluates to 2).
+Expressions evaluate to values (e.g. x=5 as an expression evaluates to 5 then x=x-3 evaluates to 2), also boolean expressions evaluate to 1 if True and 0 if False.
 Applying this we can use result=(x-=3) if we need to assign new values to both result and x instead of result=x-3; x-=3;
 ```mermaid
 graph TD
     Assign["="] --> VarRes["result"]